 The full mitigation potential assessed in this report will only be realised if agricultural emissions are included in mainstream climate policy (high agreement, high evidence).
 Carbon markets are theoretically more cost-effective than taxation but challenging to implement in the land-sector (high confidence) Carbon pricing (through carbon markets or carbon taxes) has the potential to be an effective mechanism to reduce GHG emissions, although it remains relatively untested in agriculture and food systems.
 Equity considerations can be balanced by a mix of both market and non-market mechanisms (medium evidence, medium agreement).
-Emissions leakage could be reduced by multi-lateral action (high agreement, medium evidence). {7.5.6, 7.6.5, 7.6.6, Cross Chapter Box 9 in Chapter 6}
+Emissions leakage could be reduced by multi-lateral action (high agreement, medium evidence). {7.4.6, 7.5.5, 7.5.6, Cross-Chapter Box 9 in Chapters 6 and 7}

 A suite of coherent climate and land policies advances the goal of the Paris Agreement and the land-related SDG targets on poverty, hunger, health, sustainable cities and communities, responsible consumption and production, and life on land.
 There is high confidence that acting early will avert or minimise risks, reduce losses and generate returns on investment.
-The economic costs of action on sustainable land management, mitigation, and adaptation are less than the consequences of inaction for humans and ecosystems (medium confidence).
-Policy portfolios that make ecological restoration more attractive, people more resilient - expanding financial inclusion, flexible carbon credits, disaster risk and health insurance, social protection and adaptive safety nets, contingent finance and reserve funds, and universal access to early warning systems - could save USD 100 billion a year, if implemented globally. {7.4.1, 7.5.7, 7.5.8, 7.6.6, Cross-chapter box 10: Economic Dimensions, in this chapter}
+The economic costs of action on sustainable land management (SLM), mitigation, and adaptation are less than the consequences of inaction for humans and ecosystems (medium confidence).
+Policy portfolios that make ecological restoration more attractive, people more resilient - expanding financial inclusion, flexible carbon credits, disaster risk and health insurance, social protection and adaptive safety nets, contingent finance and reserve funds, and universal access to early warning systems - could save 100 billion USD a year, if implemented globally. {7.3.1, 7.4.7, 7.4.8, 7.5.6, Cross-Chapter Box 10 in Chapter 7}

 Coordination of policy instruments across scales, levels, and sectors advances co-benefits, manages land and climate risks, advances food security, and addresses equity concerns (medium confidence).
 Flood resilience policies are mutually reinforcing and include flood zone mapping, financial incentives to move, and building restrictions, and insurance.
-Sustainability certification, technology transfer, land use standards and secure land tenure schemes, integrated with early action and preparedness, advance response options.
-Sustainable land management improves with investment in agricultural research, environmental farm practices, agri-environmental payments, financial support for sustainable agricultural water infrastructure (including dugouts), agriculture emission trading, and elimination of agricultural subsidies (medium confidence).
-Drought resilience policies (including drought preparedness planning, early warning and monitoring, improving water use efficiency), synergistically improve agricultural producer livelihoods and foster sustainable land management. {3.8.5, Cross-Chapter Box 5 in Chapter 3, 7.5.3, 7.5.6, 7.6.6, 7.5.8, 7.6.6, 7.7.3}
+Sustainability certification, technology transfer, land-use standards and secure land tenure schemes, integrated with early action and preparedness, advance response options.
+SLM improves with investment in agricultural research, environmental farm practices, agri-environmental payments, financial support for sustainable agricultural water infrastructure (including dugouts), agriculture emission trading, and elimination of agricultural subsidies (medium confidence).
+Drought resilience policies (including drought preparedness planning, early warning and monitoring, improving water use efficiency), synergistically improve agricultural producer livelihoods and foster SLM. {3.7.5, Cross-Chapter Box 5 in Chapter 3, 7.4.3, 7.4.6, 7.5.6, 7.4.8, , 7.5.6, 7.6.3}

-Technology transfer in land use sectors offers new opportunities for adaptation, mitigation, international cooperation, R&D collaboration, and local engagement (medium confidence).
+Technology transfer in land-use sectors offers new opportunities for adaptation, mitigation, international cooperation, R&D collaboration, and local engagement (medium confidence).
 International cooperation to modernise the traditional biomass sector will free up both land and labour for more productive uses.
-Technology transfer can assist the measurement and accounting of emission reductions by developing countries. {7.5.4, 7.5.6}
+Technology transfer can assist the measurement and accounting of emission reductions by developing countries. {7.4.4, 7.4.6, Cross-Chapter Box 12 in Chapter 7}

 Measuring progress towards goals is important in decision-making and adaptive governance to create common understanding and advance policy effectiveness (high agreement, medium evidence).
 Measurable indicators, selected with the participation of people and supporting data collection, are useful for climate policy development and decision-making.
-Indicators include the SDGs, nationally determined contributions (NDCs), land degradation neutrality (LDN) core indicators, carbon stock measurement, measurement and monitoring for REDD+, metrics for measuring biodiversity and ecosystem services, and governance capacity. {7.6.5, 7.6.7, 7.7.4, 7.7.6}
+Indicators include the SDGs, nationally determined contributions (NDCs), land degradation neutrality (LDN) core indicators, carbon stock measurement, measurement and monitoring for REDD+, metrics for measuring biodiversity and ecosystem services, and governance capacity. {7.5.5, 7.5.7, 7.6.4, 7.6.6}